arvopaukkunen/Construction/AutomationDecisionDb/readme.md

 ```
 ### Event table
 Holds the events of change.
 Example Bathroom temperature is too low or too high.
 That subject relates to table decision, what describes the actual change action needed - based on AI recomendation, or if there isn't one (or it's same as current value) let the current value be a valid.
 Which means the event of change is 'none', based on decision 'do not change value'.
+The field 'propertytag' holds the information which profiled classification valuetype is valid on this sensor.
+This can be something like : 'Temperature or Humidity' depends what sensor and even and decision says.